 The East face has a wider staircase with a hole near its top; this was the result of excavations into the pyramid to study a temple that had been covered by the subsequent construction work.

 The Maya would rebuild over existing buildings every 52-year cycle.

 Located at the side of the Pyramid of the Magician is the Quadrangle of the Nuns, named by the Spanish as it reminded them of a European nunnery.

-This consists of four buildings placed at different levels that surrounding a courtyard.
-Constructed sometime after 900 AD the façades are richly decorated with motives and latticework, masks, serpents, human figures and representations of the gods, it is thought to have been used as a school for training healers, astrologers, shamans, and priests.
+This consists of four buildings placed at different levels that surround a courtyard.
+Constructed sometime after 900 AD the façades are richly decorated with motives and latticework, masks, serpents, human figures, and representations of the gods, it is thought to have been used as a school for training healers, astrologers, shamans, and priests.

 Close by is the Quadrangle of the birds with the colonnade one of the buildings showing reconstructed columns.

 Walking through the site visitors will reach the Ball Court 33.5m long and 9.8m wide.

 This is an excellent example and shows the court with its battered side and the location of the ring which was reconstructed in concrete from a remaining fragment.

 The Building of the Governor’s Palace is elevated on an artificial platform constructed on a levelled hill and covers over 5 acres.

 It was the last major structure completed at Uxmal.
 Its front façade is the largest Maya façade and its frieze consists of 15,000 mosaic pieces of carved stone running around the entire building.